 CAN A CONTRACTOR FILE A CLAIM AGAINST A SUBCONTRACTOR?

 IS THERE AN APPEAL PROCESS AFTER THE ADMINISTRATIVE HEARING?

 Yes.
 A contractor can file a claim against a subcontractor; however, such a claim must be filed no later than one (1) year after the subcontractor has ceased to work on the structure, and the subcontractor must be registered.

 WHAT ARE SOME OF THE OTHER POWERS OF THE CONTRACTORS' BOARD?

-The Board has the power to issue rules and regulations.
-It also has subpoena power and can investigate the activities of anyone who is engaged in the building and construction industry, or arranging to construct.
+The Board has the power to promulgate rules and regulations.
+It also has subpoena power and can investigate the activities of anyone who is engaged in the building and construction industry or arranging to construct.
 The Board can conduct a local investigation with the assistance of the local building inspector.